Working demo, today

 What's next

 - M1 build pipeline → numpy — let the sandbox actually run real data science.
+The cross-build pipeline already works end-to-end on xxhash; numpy is the headline test.

 If you operate an agent framework or platform and the pattern above fits something you're hitting, we'd love to hear from you.